lsrcz/RegExSynthesis/README.md

 ## Matching the RegEx by building the NFA

 In the directory [RegExNFA](./RegExNFA/).
-I wrote a simple RegEx engine by converting the RegExes to NFAs, and eliminate the epsilon transitions.
-The method is straightforward but it encountered severe scalability issue.
-It cannot synthesize any non-trivial RegEx before using up the RAM of my PC.
+I wrote a simple RegEx engine by converting the RegExes to NFAs, and eliminating the epsilon transitions.
+The method was straightforward but it encountered severe scalability issue.
+It could not synthesize any non-trivial RegEx before using up the RAM of my PC.

-Converting the RegEx to NFA is not very simple, and it is hard to write the function in a solver-friendly way.
+Converting the RegEx to NFA is a simple job, and it is hard to write the function in a solver-friendly way.
 So I did not go deeper.

 ## Directly synthesize the DFA